floweredscarf/su25/labs/lab11/index.md

 Suppose `node` is the root node in a BST with both a left child and a right child.
 Will `sucNode`, the inorder successor of `node`, ALWAYS have a null left child?

-Discuss this with your peers.
+{: .task}

-We've implemented a `delete` method for you already.
+>We've implemented a `delete` method for you already.
 Take a look at it and **understand how it works**.

 ## The Engineer's Tradeoff